This post was last updated on January 20, 2021, to reflect all updated information and best serve your needs.

 But how can you run different companies at the same time?
 If you’re worried about that, you’re still falling into the paycheck cycle.
 Even though you’re the boss, you assume that you have to be the one handling everything.

-Instead, hire a manager or employees to take care of the details while you rake in the profits.
-Your earnings may drop somewhat, but you’ll have more time to focus on building and growing your new business, which is just as valuable.
+Instead, you could hire a manager or employees to take care of the details while you handle the big picture.
+Your earnings may drop somewhat in the near term, but you’ll have more time to focus on building and growing your new business, which will benefit you in the long-term.

 So, with that in mind, don’t settle for one million.
 Instead, set your sights higher.
 Make it $10 million or more.
 By establishing an even bigger goal, that will help motivate you to reach it.
 If you stopped pushing and hustling at one million, you could wind up backsliding.
 Instead, keep moving the goalpost and let that drive you further than you thought possible.